What is Osteopathy?

 Osteopaths use hands-on treatments of soft tissue massage, joint stretching, articulation and mobilisation techniques as well as gentle balancing techniques in order to improve the function of the musculoskeletal system and return you to an improved state of pain-free health.
 As each person is individual, an individual treatment plan will be tailored to your needs and requirements.

 Is Osteopathy Suitable for Me?

-Osteopathy and osteopathic techniques are safe for patients of all ages from babies (link to paeds page) to the elderly, including manual workers, office workers, pregnant women and athletes.
+Osteopathy and osteopathic techniques are safe for patients of all ages from babies and adolescents to the elderly, including manual workers, office workers, pregnant women and athletes.
 As each patient is individual, we treat you dependent on your specific needs and requirements.

 What can it help with?